pnnl/ruleset-checking-tool/docs/section6/Rule6-8.md

 **Notes:**
   1. Updated the Rule ID from 6-13 to 6-9 on 6/3/2022
   2. Updated the Rule ID from 6-9 to 6-8 on 6/8/2022

-**Temporary Function note:**

-`compare_schedule_result = compare_schedules(Schedule 1, Schedule 2, Mask Schedule, comparison factor)`

-(4 inputs, Schedule 1, Schedule 2, Mask Schedule, comparison factor)

-- Schedule 2 as the comparison basis, i.e. Schedule 1 = Schedule 2 * comparison factor
-- When Mask Schedule hourly value is 0, schedules need to be the same at that hour.
-If Mask Schedule hourly value is 1, Schedule 1 needs to be comparison factor times Schedule 2 at that hour.
-If Mask Schedule hourly value is 2, skip comparison.
-- can return "match", "equal and less", "equal and more", "equal, less and more", with bin data, TBD

 **[Back](../_toc.md)**